spring-guides/gs-rest-service/README.md

 }
 ```

-As you'll see, Spring uses _Jackson_ library to automatically marshal instances of type `Greeting` into JSON.
+> **Note:** As you'll see in steps below, Spring will use the _Jackson_ JSON library to automatically marshal instances of type `Greeting` into JSON.

-Next you create the resource controller that will serve the resource representation class.
+Next you create the resource controller that will serve these greetings.

 Create a resource controller